SMW-Editor/smw-editor/README.md

 - (Not yet in progress) Plugins and extensions
 - (Not yet in progress) Localisation support

-**Currently in progress:** parsing the ROM and generating project files from it ([To-do list](https://github.com/Adanos020/nsmwe/issues/2)).
-The internal ROM header and colour palettes are now being correctly parsed.
-Now I'm working on extracting graphics.
+**Currently in progress:** parsing the ROM and generating project files from it.

+You can track the progress [here](https://github.com/Adanos020/nsmwe/projects/1).

 ## Building